 CEO - Serum Institute of India

-Adar Poonawalla (born on 14 January 1981), is the Chief Executive Officer (CEO) and the Executive Director of Serum Institute of India.
+Adar Poonawalla (born on 14 January 1981), is the Chief Executive Officer (CEO) of Serum Institute of India.
 Founded in 1966 by his father Dr. Cyrus Poonawalla, it is the world’s largest vaccine manufacturer by the number of doses produced, as of 2017.

 Adar Poonawalla joined the Serum Institute of India in 2001, after graduating from the University of Westminster in London.
 Then exporting its products to 35 countries, Poonawalla concentrated on the company’s international market and on getting new products licensed and pre-qualified by the World Health Organization, for supply to United Nations Agencies including UNICEF and PAHO.
 As of 2015, the company now exports its products to over 140 countries worldwide, out of which 85 percent of its revenues are from the overseas.